Limitation of specific substances/substance groups

 If the requirement is verified with a label, check that there is a valid license for the product in question.
-This can be controlled here: Nordic Ecolabelling (Swan).
+This can be controlled here: Nordic Ecolabelling (Nordic Swan).

 Information about the criterion

-Note that this requirement can not be verified with safety data sheets neither for the product nor for the ingredient substances.
+Please note that this requirement cannot be verified with safety data sheets for constituent substances.